karimrebai/training/spark/spark-definitive-guide/notes.md

   .save("/tmp/partitioned-files.parquet")
 ```

-- Bucketing
-  Bucketing is another file organization approach with which you can control the data that is specifically written
+- Bucketing is another file organization approach with which you can control the data that is specifically written
   to each file.
 This can help avoid shuffles later when you go to read the data because data with the same bucket ID
   will all be grouped together into one physical partition.
 This means that the data is prepartitioned according to
   how you expect to use that data later on, meaning you can avoid expensive shuffles when joining or aggregating.